Innoactive/Creator/.Documentation/articles/xr/xr-device-simulator.md

 ## Step 2: Check if you have required packages
-The Simulator uses a default set of input actions and presets used with the XR Interaction Toolkit behaviors that use the new Input System.
+The XR Device Simulator uses a default set of input actions and presets used with the XR Interaction Toolkit behaviors that use the new Input System.
 It also delivers Assets related to the simulation of XR HMD and controllers.
 Both needs to be imported.

 > Open the Package Manager at Window > Package Manager